Narigo/scalajs-fun/README.md

 every time the document is clicked.
 If we were starting a new interval timer on each click, we would need to introduce a variable that can be used to clear the old timer and remembers the new one.
 So it's possible to do but in order to keep the implementation of the core Cycle principle in focus, we will continue with the single timer.

+## Video 07 - Making our toy DOM Driver more flexible